 You can choose the Amazon Product Description template in either paragraph or bullet format, or there’s also a general Product Description generator.
 I used the general one with my usual inputs and “excited” tone of voice.

-Thoughts on Jasper
+My Thoughts on Jasper

-Article - I think this One-shot blog post tool could either give you a helpful starting point, or serve simple topic needs.
+Article - I think this one-shot blog post tool could either give you a helpful starting point, or serve simple topic needs.
 To compare it to Copy.ai’s section generator, I also tried the paragraph generator with the input “How search advertising works”.
 The output quality was about the same as Copy.ai, but a little shorter and not split up into paragraphs for you.
 Or if you go into the doc focus mode, you can work through the article in an editor, generating paragraphs as you go based on your descriptive inputs.
-The screengrab below shows what I got from inputting “search advertising goals”.
+The screen grab below shows what I got from inputting “search advertising goals”.
 It’s not entirely what I’d want to say, but still helpful.

-Product description - The descriptions were fine, although not always including all the features.
+Product description - The descriptions were generally ok, although not always including all the features.
 They were somewhat repetitive using clichéd phrases like ‘look no further’ - a personal peeve of mine.
 For reference, neither the paragraph or the bullet version of the Amazon Product Description template gave me all of the product information I entered.
 I would find that irritating if I wanted all features included in each draft.
 The general product description tool, as shown above, performed better.

 Ink is an AI writer with SEO Optimizer and Content Planner options.
 Get started on the free version with no credit card details required.